-- 1. Essential Opposition Position and Request for Termination of NPRM and Proper Conclusion of RM-10403 - 2.
-Related Affiliates Comments, And Supporting Materials - 3.
+1. Essential Opposition Position and Request for Termination of NPRM and Proper Conclusion of RM-10403

+- 2. Related Affiliates Comments, And Supporting Materials - 3.
 Telesaurus' Pending Request to Extend the Pleading Cycle - 4.
-LMS-M, the wide-area ITS radio service in the US - 5.
+LMS-M, the wide-area ITS radio service in the US; LMS-M Used for such ITS affords Spatial and Temporal Separation and Interference Mitigation vs. Part 15 Uses. - 5.
 LMS-M, as the wide-area ITS radio service in the US Is Harmed by the NPRM, and Will Be Seriously or Fatally Damaged by the NPRM's Technical Rights Take Backs - 6.
-LMS-M is PRMS Intended for Advanced ITS Radio Technology and Service--NPRM's Ideas to Convert it to Redundant Flexible CMRS Violates Congressional Intent - 7.
-LMS-M "Flexibilty" Should Only Be Granted Upon Showing of Good Cause In Pursuance of Wide-Area ITS Radio Service, or Public Safety Emergency Wireless- - 8.
-"Flexibility" Is Inappropriate for Certain Spectrum Services, Such as LMS-M, That Were Deliberately Created by the FCC to Fulfill a Specific Market Need or a Public Safety or Other High-Public-Interest Objective such as ITS. - 9.
-"Flexible-Use / Reduced Power or Time LMS-M will not be Competitive with NPRM's Suggested CMRS or other "Flexible"-Use Services - 10.
-Legal Rights, Due Process, and Other Objections to the NPRM - Appendix 1: Further, Interlined Comments within the NPRM - Exhibits
+LMS-M is PRMS Intended for Advanced ITS Radio Technology and Service--NPRM's Ideas to Convert it to Redundant Flexible CMRS Violates Congressional Intent - LMS-M "Flexibility" Should Only Be Granted Upon Showing of Good Cause In Pursuance of Wide-Area ITS Radio Service, or Public Safety Emergency Wireless--No such Showing has been made yet by any Party, and the NPRM Attempt to Lead the Market is Uninformed, Wasteful, and Contrary to Congressional Intent - 8.
+"Flexibility" Is Inappropriate for Certain Spectrum Services, Such as LMS-M, That Were Deliberately Created by the FCC to Fulfill a Specific Market Need or a Public Safety or Other High-Public-Interest Objective such as ITS - 9.
+"Flexible-Use/ Reduced Power or Time LMS-M will not be Competitive with NPRM's Suggested CMRS or other "Flexible"-Use Services - 10.
+LMS-M for ITS, and Part 15: Compatability. - 11.
+Legal Rights, Due Process, and Other Objections to the NPRM - 12.
+Other: Spectrum Cap is Appropriate.

+- Appendix 1: Further, Interlined Comments within the NPRM - Exhibits